hsseek/proxy-session/README.md

         CPU: 1ms
 ```
 ### ChromeDriver
-To use Selenium Chrome emulator, chromedriver must be downloaded at [download page](https://chromedriver.chromium.org/downloads).
+To use Selenium Chrome emulator, chromedriver must be downloaded from the [download page](https://chromedriver.chromium.org/downloads).
 Also, you must specify its path in `common.py`.
 ```
 # common.py